 It takes about 2-3 hours to reach the summit, and then you come back down the same trail you walked up.
 The way down will take less than half the time the way up did.
 In total, I would allow 4-5 hours for this hike (it took us just under 4 hours at a pretty fast pace with only one short snack break at the saddle.)

-Canmore is the cutest town ever and 8 Street is the center of it all.
+Canmore is the cutest town ever and 8 Street is at the center of it all.
 Whether you’re visiting Canmore in the summer or in the winter, 8 Street is the place to go to explore small boutiques, locally-owned stores, cafes, and restaurants.
 This is the street to just wander around, buy some souvenirs and locally-made goods, and just enjoy a few hours.

 8 Street is also a very scenic street with mountain views everywhere.
 In the summer, it’s common to see buskers on street corners, and in the winter, Christmas lights are everywhere you look!

-8 Street in Canmore is much less busy than Banff Ave in Banff town, and also features more locally owned small shops.
+8 Street in Canmore is much less busy than Banff Ave in Banff town and also features more locally owned small shops.
 There is also lots of free parking around so getting there is really easy too!